 In a North American study on doctoral and post-doctoral students, 36% were aware of misconduct while a surprising 15% would consider committing fraud to obtain a research grant or get a paper published (3).

-A meta-analysis published in 2009 revealed that at least 2% of scientists admitted to having committed some form of scientific fraud at least once (5).
-But in a survey eliciting the participant’s awareness if their colleagues have fabricated, falsified or modified data, the answer was affirmative in 14% of the responses while in response to having done any other questionable practice, the affirmation was as high as 72% (5).An interesting observation in this study is the disproportionately low number of self-admitted misconduct as against judgmental verdict on peers.

-In a non-systematic survey of 80 professors of medical institutions in UK, over 50% of the responders were aware of some instance of medical misconduct (6).A personal opinion by a reliable informant stated that “it was accepted in the pharmaceutical industry that 5% of drug trials were untrustworthy owing to misconduct of some sort” (6).
+A meta-analysis published in 2009 revealed that at least 2% of scientists admitted to having committed some form of scientific fraud at least once (5) but as many as 72% were aware of their colleagues of having committed some questionable malpractice.
+In a non-systematic survey of 80 professors of medical institutions in UK, over 50% of the responders were aware of some instance of medical misconduct (6).
+In another study, as many as 18% even admitted that they may do possible misconduct in the future(7), - a worrying finding indeed.

-In a survey of 194 consultants who responded to a questionnaire on research fraud, nearly 56% reported that they had observed some form of research misconduct in others while only 5.7% admitted to past personal misconduct (7).
-18% even admitted that they may do possible misconduct in the future(7), - a worrying finding indeed.

-From all the available evidence in such published studies, one has to conclude that fraud and misconduct in research are not a relatively minor and isolated practices but is quite widespread (3).
+From all the available evidence in such published studies, one has to conclude that fraud and misconduct in research are not a relatively minor and isolated practice but is quite widespread (3).
 What is even more surprising is that even the intension to commit fraud to achieve personal gain is rampant

 Fraud and misconduct in research are on the increase worldwide

-Accurately estimating the number of cases of fraud can be difficult but once investigation of a case starts, it could have multiple ramifications as seen the investigation of Dr. Darsee, at Harvard Medical School in 1981(2).
-After a thorough investigation, Darsee was proven to have falsified data in several animal research studies and eventually 40 of the 43 published papers in which he was an author were retracted by the publishers (2).
-One of the most famous instance of scientific fraud in Britain was the one committed by Malcolm Pearce, whopublished a paper in the British Journal of Obstetrics and Gynaecology in 1994, claiming success in re-implanting an ectopic pregnancy which was later proved to be fake (2).
-Pearce was also known to have published a Randomized trial of cases that never existed(3).
+Accurately estimating the number of cases of fraud can be difficult but once investigation of a case starts, it could have multiple ramifications as more such instances of malpractice may get uncovered as seen the investigation of Dr. Darsee, at Harvard Medical School in 1981(2).
 Between the years 2000 and 2010, 742 English language research papers were retracted from the PubMed database and of these, nearly 27% were retracted for fraud (8).
 The number of papers retracted per year have increased sharply and so has the retractions of published papers for fraud.(8) This is not only due to improved detection rate by using sophisticated software programmes and physical monitoring but an actual increase in the absolute number (5).

 How much and why would people who are generally held in high esteem by the society, stoop so low just to have a few more publications or add some glory to their name?
 When will it stop or will it?
 The answer we hope is not just blowing in the wind!